 Analyse your work, your target group and the environment in which you are working in order to ensure your reach is as wide as possible.

-Check out this new page about revenue models.
 In a revenue model, you map out how your business is going to earn money.

 No matter whether it’s living costs, a project or your company: financial oversight is essential.
 Set up a good accounting system.